8 mindful eating tips for Easter

 8. Be kind to yourself

 Being mindful also means showing compassion towards others and yourself.
 When you do polish off a bag of mini-eggs just because they were in the pantry, don’t beat yourself up.
-Practise self-kindness and compassion — and then commit to getting back on track straight away.
+Practise self-kindness and compassion—and then commit to getting back on track straight.

 The 'Five Senses' mindful eating exercise